Advice on housing insecurity and accommodation situations

 Other Resources

-The Defence Transition Service (DTS) can provide specialist housing advice to help you in understanding your housing options and walk you through the process.
+The Defence Transition Service (DTS) can provide specialist housing advice to help you understand your options and walk through the process.

 After Relationship Breakdown

-The right to Service Family Accommodation depends on whether you are current serving or a former dependent of serving personnel.
+The right to Service Family Accommodation depends on whether you are currently serving or a former dependent of serving personnel.

 • If you are serving when your relationship is dissolved, then your right to stay in family quarters comes to an end, unless you have children who continue to live with you.
 If you do not have children, or children living with you, you will usually be allocated Single Living Accommodation.